Many rural schools rely on international teachers. Trump's visa changes threaten that

 An "unintentional consequence"

-Sasha Pudelski, the director of advocacy for the AASA, an organization representing school superintendents, which has been working to navigate the new rule in Washington, says she feels hopeful about that part of the text.
+Sasha Pudelski, the director of advocacy for the AASA, an organization representing school superintendents that has been working to navigate the new rule in Washington, says she feels hopeful about that part of the text.

 "We believe this is an unintentional consequence," she says.
 "And we're doing everything we can to ensure the Department of Homeland Security exempts educators."